openssl/general-policies/policies/feature-branch-approval-policy.md

 - Whether there are any known resources being made available to work on the feature

-The approval of a new feature branch is ultimately performed by the OpenSSL Foundation or OpenSSL Corporation directors who might delegate this responsibility to a designated person or committee.
+The new feature branch must be approved by the directors of the OpenSSL Foundation or the OpenSSL Corporation.

 Once approved a feature branch may be created.
 All PRs relevant to that feature should target that branch and go through the normal code review